 Aperture-priority AE (25 sec., f/25)/ ISO 100

-In this example, I chose a low ISO speed, and stopped down the aperture to achieve a slow shutter speed.
-Doing so blurs the light from the headlight and taillight of the cars, forming lines.
+In this example, I chose a low ISO speed.
+This, together with the use of a narrower aperture, enabled me to achieve a slower shutter speed.
+A slow shutter speed blurs the light from the headlight and taillight of the cars, forming light trails.

-Raising the ISO speed allows you to produce clear photos even in a dimly-lit conditions.
-Not only so, choosing a high ISO speed in bright conditions enable the image sensor to capture a large amount of light in a short period of time, thus allowing you to utilise a faster shutter speed than that in a low ISO speed setting.
-In sports photography, it is common to use a shutter speed as fast as ISO 400 when shooting in the day.
+In bright conditions, a higher ISO speed enables the image sensor to capture a large amount of light in a short period of time.
+This allows you to utilise a faster shutter speed than that in a low ISO speed setting.
+In sports photography, it is common to use an ISO speed as fast as ISO 400 when shooting in the day.

 ISO 200, 1/50 second